 Clinic Details

-Our Children’s Respiratory Outpatient Clinic in Columbia is open 24/7 to provide supportive care.
-This clinic is not intended to be an alternative to the ER; it is for low-acuity patients.
+Our Children’s Respiratory Outpatient Clinics are open 24/7 to provide supportive care with locations in Columbia and Jefferson City.
+The clinics are not intended to be an alternative to the Emergency Department; it is for low-acuity patients.

-The clinic is staffed by a respiratory therapist who will evaluate and scale the severity of symptoms.
-If the severity is high, the patient will be referred to the ER to be seen by a physician.
-If the patient does not need evaluation in the ER, a respiratory therapist can provide suction and children’s respiratory treatments.
+The clinics are staffed by a respiratory therapist who will evaluate and scale the severity of symptoms.
+If the severity is high, the patient will be referred to the Emergency Department to be seen by a physician.
+If the patient does not need evaluation in the Emergency Department, a respiratory therapist can provide suction and children’s respiratory treatments.

 How to refer:

-Providers not employed by MU Health Care should use the order form available below and fax the order to 573-882-7862.
+Providers not employed by MU Health Care should use the order form available below and fax the orders to the appropriate location:

 Providers employed by MU Health Care can submit the order “Respiratory (ROC) Eval and Treat” through PowerChart.